 But regardless of this reality, we do not recommend capturing a swarm as the way to obtain first bees, for a new beekeeper.

-With that in mind, let's take an introductory look at the process of capturing a swarm, just to provide you with a sense of what is involved.
+But, with all that in mind, let’s take an introductory look at the process of capturing a swarm, just to provide you with a sense of what is involved.